lambdaclass/concrete/ROADMAP.md

       inside the root; and `lookupById` resolves by identity, never by name or position — a same-named entry in another module is not found.

-      **Calls still select by STRING.** `PExpr.call "f"` picks an entry by name, so an ID-bearing table does not by itself remove keyed identity — the string key is a second, parallel identity.
-Until calls carry a `CallableId`, `FnTable.keyIndex` exposes the mapping as what it is (legacy operational lookup), `keyIndexUnique` rejects a table where one key reaches two entries, and the index is bound INTO the root so a receipt commits to the mapping it was produced under.
-Renaming a `displayName` therefore moves the root.
+      **Calls still select by an operational STRING key.** `PExpr.call "f"` does not make that key semantic identity.
+The evidence-bearing entry therefore separates three facts: `callableId` is semantic identity, `operationalKey` is the key used by evaluation, and `displayName` is diagnostic rendering only.
+A generated Lean declaration symbol is an emitter detail and is none of those three. `FnTable.keyIndex` binds the exact `operationalKey -> CallableId` mapping INTO the root.
+Ambiguous or unresolved operational keys make `isEvidenceBearing = false`; omitting a generated assertion or dispatch arm is not fail-closed if the typed table can still return a root.

       The root is LENGTH-PREFIXED and tagged, not delimiter-joined: `a;b` and `a` + `;b` are different entry lists that a plain join renders identically, which would let two distinct tables share a root.

-      Still to do here: the per-entry `[simp]` lookup lemmas that preserve proof behaviour.
+      Step 4 supplies the per-entry scoped lookup lemmas that preserve proof behaviour.
 Every proof currently does
       `simp [XFns_globals, XFnsGlobals, …]`, relying on a projection lemma plus the equation lemmas of a pattern-matching function.
-Under `Array` those equations do not exist, so the lemmas must be GENERATED with the table (step 4), not hand-written.
+Under `Array` those equations do not exist, so the lemmas must be GENERATED with the table and tagged `@[proofTable]`, not hand-written or registered globally with `@[simp]`.
 The bar is the same KERNEL THEOREM RESULTS, not identical proof terms or delta-unfolding behaviour.
-   4. **Generate tables from the compiler** — LANDED for IDs, canonical entries, the integrity guarantee and the lookup lemmas.
-Both generators emit them (`--report lean-stubs` and `prove --emit-lean`); updating only one is the drift `check_proof_patterns` now catches, having caught exactly that.
+   4. **Generate tables from compiler facts** — LANDED at `d2dd1eb3`, with the unsupported-specialization boundary below.
+Resolved `CallableId`s are carried through `ProofCoreEntry` and `ExtractionEntry`; neither generator splits `qualName` or reconstructs identity from rendered text.
+Both current emission surfaces (`--report lean-stubs` and `prove --emit-lean`) participate in one generated surface inventory, so a third cannot appear without joining the matrix.

-      A generated table carries `identity := .semantic <name>Id` per entry with the module/declaration split taken from the qualified name, canonical `entries : Array PFnDef`, and — the part that makes it self-checking — `example : fns.isEvidenceBearing := by decide`, so a generator bug fails the BUILD rather than producing a table nobody validates.
-Per-entry `@[simp]` lookup lemmas ship with the table, since an `Array` has no equation lemmas and `simp [XFnsGlobals]` would otherwise have nothing to rewrite with.

-      Making that `decide` actually reduce required three fixes, each a place where the kernel could not evaluate what it was asked to trust:
-      `tyCanonical` was `partial` (opaque to the kernel) and is now fuel-based;
-      `allIdentified` used `Array.all` (via `foldlM`, which does not reduce) and now goes through `toList`; and the key-uniqueness check no longer sorts, because `Array.qsort` is well-founded and gets stuck — uniqueness is order-independent, so only the ROOT needs canonical order.
-The lookup lemmas use `rfl`, not `decide`: `IdentifiedPFnDef` contains a `PExpr`, which deliberately has no `DecidableEq`.

-      **Not yet met, and named rather than implied.** Step 4's acceptance criteria include several this slice does NOT satisfy:

-      - ~~provenance from a report entry~~ FIXED: `ProofCoreEntry.callableId` is minted where the resolved module path and the checked declaration name are FACTS, and carried through `ExtractionEntry` to the generator, which now reads it.
-The generator no longer splits `qualName` — that had re-derived identity from a rendering, one layer away from the facts.
-Sorting uses the same carried `render`, so emission order and asserted order come from one function.
-Specializations still need `typeArgs` populated from Mono;
-      - ~~no source-subject digest per entry~~ FIXED: both generators emit `sourceBodyDigestV1` per entry, computed as `shortHash (pexprCanonical body)` — the truncated SHA-256 the in-source `#[proof_fingerprint]` already uses, over a length-prefixed tagged encoding, so the digest inherits that injectivity.
-Deliberately NOT the legacy `bodyFingerprint`: that hashes Core statements and is the proof-freshness fingerprint bugs 058-060 are filed against, so reusing its VALUE would put one string in two roles; a gate leg asserts the two never coincide. `scope = body_only` and `receipt_eligible = false` are kept, and both are inside the root, so a body-only digest cannot collide with a future complete digest of the same body.
-It catches a generated table whose body literal drifted from what the compiler extracts (hand-edited or stale file), and drift moves the root.
-It does NOT catch a consistent generator bug — a wrong body plus a digest over that same wrong body agrees with itself — which is why it is a step-5 comparison key and not evidence;
-      - generated artifacts still go to stdout/caller-chosen paths, not `.build/proofs/`;
-      - ~~globally-polluting simp lemmas~~ FIXED: generated lemmas are tagged `@[proofTable]`, a scoped set declared in `Concrete/Proof/SimpAttr.lean` (its own module because `register_simp_attr` needs `import Lean` and must be imported by its users).
-Proofs opt in with `simp [proofTable]`.
-Gated both ways: the scoped tag must be present AND no generated lemma may carry `@[simp]`;
-      - lemma names are `<entry>` -based and not collision-proof;
+      The target evidence-bearing entry is explicit:

+      ```text
+      callableId          semantic identity from resolved/checked/mono facts
+      operationalKey      exact key used by PExpr.call and evaluation
+      displayName         diagnostics only; excluded from semantic identity
+      params              canonical parameter names/order used by ProofCore
+      body                canonical PExpr over the complete constructor set
+      sourceBodyDigestV1  body_only; receipt_eligible = false
+      ```

+      `sourceBodyDigestV1` is a migration-comparison fact, not the final subject digest.
+Its schema and `body_only` scope are inside the table root, and no code path may promote it into a receipt.
+Specializations receive `CallableId.typeArgs` from Mono facts; type erasure or reconstruction from a display name is an integrity failure.

+      **Current implementation state.** `ProofCoreEntry.callableId` is minted
+      where resolved module path and checked declaration name are facts, carried through `ExtractionEntry`, and consumed directly by both generators.
+      Neither generator splits `qualName`.
+Sorting and asserted ordering consume that same carried identity.

+      Both generators also emit `sourceBodyDigestV1 := shortHash (pexprCanonical body)`, using a length-prefixed tagged encoding rather than the incomplete legacy `bodyFingerprint`.
+Its `body_only` scope and `receipt_eligible = false` marker are inside the root.
+It detects a stale or hand-edited generated body but deliberately proves no more: a consistently wrong generator can emit the wrong body and a matching digest.
+This is a step-5 comparison key, never authoritative evidence.

+      Generated lookup lemmas use the scoped `@[proofTable]` set, not global `@[simp]`.
+Determinism, path independence, one lemma per entry, the two current emission surfaces, same-name modules, many instantiations, and namespace distinctions have executable coverage.
+User functions are the only generated callable class today; builtin/intrinsic/extern entries and positive specialization identities remain blocked until later extraction and Mono facts supply them.
+A tripwire makes that unsupported boundary explicit.
+Mutations cover deletion (46), duplicate identity/key (38/41), an incorrect lemma (45), a root unbound from bodies (43), incomplete identity (44), a body digest independent of its body (47), and permuting distinct identities among entries (48).
+Independent identity/body correspondence legs catch the same permutation without relying on the table's internally consistent root.
+Generated artifacts still use stdout/caller-selected paths rather than R-0447's `.build/proofs/` home, and lemma names still need a collision-proof scheme.

+      **Exit contract.** A generated table is evidence-bearing only when all of these hold:

+      - entries are strictly ordered by rendered semantic identity, with duplicate IDs and duplicate/ambiguous operational keys rejected;
+      - the root length-prefixes and version-tags every field, includes each canonical body, and binds the exact operational-key dispatch mapping;
+      - canonical encoders are total, structural, exhaustive over constructors, and independent of `Repr`, pretty-printing, filesystem paths, comments, source spans, and Lean formatting;
+      - builtins, intrinsics, externs, user functions, and monomorphized specializations retain distinct namespaces;
+      - every entry has exactly one collision-proof, scoped `@[proofTable]` lookup lemma proving its exact key/ID/index relationship, while no generated lemma joins global `simp`;
-      - "exactly one lemma per entry" and "identical inputs produce byte-identical modules and roots" are not asserted;
+      - identical compiler facts produce byte-identical modules and roots from different working directories and output paths;
-      - builtins/intrinsics/externs/specializations are representable, and the
-        TYPE is now gated against conflating them (all four namespaces render distinctly for one `declName`; a builtin `len` and a user `len` are different identities; `specialize` cannot disagree with its base about namespace or defining module; a user and a builtin entry sharing a `declName` coexist when their operational keys differ, and are refused in non-canonical order).
-But NO GENERATED TABLE exercises them, and none can
-        yet: nothing in the compiler mints `ofBuiltin`/`ofIntrinsic`/`ofExtern`/ `specialize`, because extraction covers user functions only and callees are still selected by string.
-Entries for non-user callables arrive with callee identity, which is step 6/7.
-A TRIPWIRE leg asserts the absence of any producer, so it fails the moment one appears and this coverage stops being owed silently;
-      - mutations now cover deleting an entry (46), duplicating an ID (38) or a key (41), emitting an incorrect lemma (45), unbinding bodies from the root (43), accepting an incomplete identity (44) and a body digest that does not depend on the body (47).
-Still missing: SWAPPING an ID between two entries, which duplicate-detection does not catch because both identities remain present and distinct;
-      - ~~generator coverage tests today's TWO emission surfaces by name~~
-        FIXED: the number of `renderCallableId` references is pinned, so a third emission surface fails the gate until its author extends the coverage to it.
-Both surfaces are additionally driven over the committed same-name and many-instantiations fixtures, with determinism, path-independence and
-        one-lemma-per-entry asserted, and positive controls so the "exactly one error" legs cannot pass vacuously.

-      And a limit worth stating plainly: `example : fns.isEvidenceBearing := by decide` proves INTERNAL CONSISTENCY, not source correspondence.
-A generator that emits a wrong ID, a wrong body and a matching lemma consistently still passes.
-Provenance needs the source-subject digest plus an independent comparison against compiler facts.
+      - deleting an entry, swapping an ID or body, duplicating an ID/key, corrupting dispatch, or emitting an incorrect lemma is killed by a well-typed mutation or committed adversarial fixture; and
+      - generated artifacts follow R-0447's `.build/proofs/` ownership rule
+        rather than becoming canonical source beside the program.

+      `example : fns.isEvidenceBearing := by decide` proves INTERNAL
+      CONSISTENCY only.
+It cannot prove source correspondence: a generator could emit a wrong ID, body, and matching lemma consistently.
+An independent comparison against resolved, checked, monomorphized compiler facts is therefore part of this step's exit gate.

+      The `d2dd1eb3` slice landed the generator portion with semantic versus operational identity separated, bodies and dispatch bound into roots, explicit `PBinOp` canonicalization, `sourceBodyDigestV1`, scoped lookup
+      lemmas, same-name module fixtures, deterministic/path-independent output,
+      and mutation coverage.
+It refuses type-erased generic entries rather than emitting a false identity; positive specialized entries remain blocked until Mono supplies `typeArgs`.
+R-0447 owns moving generated output under `.build/proofs/`.
+Step 5 remains unstarted.
    5. **Migrate the nine**, one at a time, with dual comparison: same theorem results, same evaluation behaviour, stable generated root, kernel replay, and no new hand-written entries.
    6. **Enable typed classification** (§1.1-1.2).
+Classify the ELABORATED theorem type, never source text: an `FnTable` represented by a bound theorem variable is a `contract` dependency (the theorem holds for any table), while a named table constant or an inline expression whose type returns `FnTable` is a `body` dependency.
+A 2026-07-31 metaprogram spike measured 271 corpus theorems that mention `FnTable`: 113 contract, 158 body, and zero mixed.
+The basic discriminator is therefore small and unambiguous on the live corpus.
+Preserve the hostile control: checking only constants *of* type `FnTable` misses inline constructors/combinators and fails open.
+Four table-producing constants and eight current FnTable-metatheory lemmas exercise that latent boundary; any unresolved or mixed future program claim is `missing`, not guessed.
    7. **Enforce never-under-approximate** — static access binds the exact reachable entries; dynamic access binds the entire canonical root; if exact coverage cannot be established the answer is `missing`, never a guessed subset.
-   8. **Complete the `ProofSubjectDigest`** last: signatures, generics, capabilities, contracts, theorem/spec identity, dependency roots, workspace closure, toolchain/schema versions.
+   8. **Define receipt-envelope plumbing only.** Establish the versioned data structure, deterministic workspace/import/toolchain identities, and replay serialization without issuing authoritative receipts.
+Slice 5 owns the semantic `ProofSubjectDigest`; slice 6 owns the dependency root; slice 7 is the first point allowed to combine them into a receipt.

    Contract edges are unaffected throughout, since they never name a table.